cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

-While the standard approach ensures service reliability and leverages Kubernetes' self-healing capabilities, there are scenarios where operating with a temporarily degraded cluster may be advisable.
+While the standard approach ensures service reliability and leverages Kubernetes' self-healing capabilities, there are scenarios where operating with a temporarily degraded cluster may be acceptable.
 This is particularly relevant for PostgreSQL clusters relying on **node-local storage**, where the storage is local to the Kubernetes worker node running the PostgreSQL database.
 Node-local storage, or simply *local storage*, is employed to enhance performance.